alexa/teach/README.md

 # TEACh
 [Task-driven Embodied Agents that Chat](https://arxiv.org/abs/2110.00534)

-Aishwarya Padmakumar*, Jesse Thomason*, Ayush Shrivastava, Patrick Lange, Anjali Narayan-Chen, Spandana Gella, Robinson Piramithu, Gokhan Tur, Dilek Hakkani-Tur
+Aishwarya Padmakumar*, Jesse Thomason*, Ayush Shrivastava, Patrick Lange, Anjali Narayan-Chen, Spandana Gella, Robinson Piramuthu, Gokhan Tur, Dilek Hakkani-Tur

 TEACh is a dataset of human-human interactive dialogues to complete tasks in a simulated household environment.
 Please consider citing our paper if you find the code or dataset beneficial.